Route of the Caravans: The Silk Road

 • All sightseeing and transfers by private transportation

-• Services of local English-speaking tour guides
+• Services of local English-speaking guides

 • Entrance fees to museums and sites included in the itinerary